Where is the word Catholic found in the bible?

 But, where is it in the bible?

 As recorded in the book of Acts.
 The followers of Christ were first called Christians in Antioch, (Acts 11:19-26).
+The same Antioch where Ignatius was Bishop in which he succeeded Peter as Bishop of Antioch.

 We know from scripture that the Apostles, handed down their teachings to faithful men.
+Ignatius was just one of many more "faithful men."

-And, we know they also chose who would succeed them in order to keep the teachings and traditions of Christ going throughout history, "and what you have heard from me in the presence of many witnesses entrust to faithful men, who will be able to teach others also."
+And, we know they also chose those who would succeed them in order to keep the teachings and traditions of Christ going throughout history, "and what you have heard from me in the presence of many witnesses entrust to faithful men, who will be able to teach others also."
 (2 Timothy 2:2)

 "Now I commend you because you remember me in everything and maintain the traditions even as I delivered them to you."
 (1 Cor 11:2)